Skip to content

 Core training

-The LESAS core training offer for schools/colleges and early years providers is available to book through The Education People's training platform
+The LESAS core training offer for schools/colleges and early years providers is available to book through The Education People's training platform.

 New to role Designated Safeguarding Lead (DSL) training for schools and early years settings

 These courses are aimed at new Designated Safeguarding Leads in early years settings (including after school provision) or schools/ colleges in Kent or Medway, in line with DSL training expectations outlined in Annex C of KCSIE and Annex C of the EYFS.
-We offer training for new to post DSLs through face to face or virtual training.
+This training is delivered by our LADO Education Safeguarding Advisors and Safeguarding Support Officers.

 Designated Safeguarding Lead (DSL) refresher for schools and early years settings